-REIT Conversions Involving Non-Traditional Real Estate Assets
+REIT Conversions and REIT Spin-Offs Involving Non-Traditional Real Estate Assets

-In recent years, operating companies that are not traditionally considered real estate companies but do own significant amounts of real property have announced their intention to convert, or begun the process of converting, from taxable "C" corporations to REITs.
-In order for a "C" corporation to convert to a REIT, it must take certain operational steps (as well as make sure its organizational documents contain provisions to maintain REIT status).
-First, to the extent the corporation has assets that are not qualifying REIT assets or income that is not qualifying income, it must either transfer such assets and activities to one or more TRSs or otherwise dispose of such assets or activities.
-Second, the corporation must distribute as a dividend all of its accumulated earnings and profits, which may require a significant distribution.
+A variety of transaction structures are available for assets to be converted into REIT form.
+In recent years, operating companies that are not traditionally considered real estate companies but own significant amounts of real property have announced their intention to convert, or begun the process of converting, from taxable C corporations to REITs.
+In order for a C corporation to convert to a REIT, it must take certain operational steps (as well as make sure its organizational documents contain provisions to maintain REIT status).
+First, to the extent the corporation has more than an insignificant amount of assets that are not qualifying REIT assets or income that is not qualifying income, it must either transfer such assets and activities to a taxable REIT subsidiary (a "TRS") or otherwise dispose of such assets or activities.
+Second, the corporation must distribute as a dividend all of its accumulated earnings and profits.
+This may require a significant distribution.
 The IRS allows up to 80 percent of the distribution to be paid in the form of stock of the REIT.
-In order for the distribution of stock to qualify as a dividend, shareholders must have the ability to elect to receive stock or cash in the distribution.
+In order for the distribution of stock to be taxed as a dividend, shareholders must have the ability to elect to receive stock or cash in the distribution.